As it so happens, there's a secret lake that couldn't be prettier right outside of your favorite hike in Zhangjiajie.

 How Do I Get There?

-Or you can take public bus No. 2 (this will cost you just 1 CNY) to the lake.
-You’ll be able to catch this bus once you make it to Wulingyuan city.
+Option Two: Or you can take public bus No. 2 (this will cost you just 1 CNY) to the lake.
+You’ll be able to catch this bus once you make it to Wulingyuan city via bus or taxi.

-Or you can take a taxi from your hostel or wherever you are staying; then you can pay your cab to wait at the lake while you see the sights and will for sure have a ride home.
-Splitting that cost with your group shouldn’t make that too expensive and is ultra convenient!
+Option Three: Or you can take a taxi from your hostel or snag one from the park; then you can pay your cab to wait at the lake while you see the sights and will for sure have a ride home.
+Splitting that cost with your group shouldn’t make that too expensive and is ultra convenient.

 What Should I See?

 The lake!
 You can do this two ways; one is by hiking the lake.
 You’ll buy the cheaper ticket (read more about that below) and plan on climbing loads of stairs to get to the hiking trails.
 It’s supposedly really gorgeous to see it all from higher up, but if you are tired after days exploring the Avatar Mountains, I’d suggest the second option.